-Join Jake Ströh for an in-depth discussion in this video Using actions and looping a timeline, part of Up and Running with Hype.
+Join Jake Ströh for an in-depth discussion in this video Using actions and looping a timeline, part of Hype Quick Start.

 Creating a seperate timeline specifically for looping is much more efficient…than say trying to achieve the same thing on the main timeline.…Its better and much easier to separate your animations into their own…timelines while you utilizing actions to say when they should start or stop.…Were going to create a loop on its own timeline and trigger it with a button.…We're also going to animate the loop timeline…on the main timeline so as to introduce and…illustrate the basics of nesting in animation sequence, so let's start by…opening the loop-start document, and we're going to insert the loops element.…